 - Can you prepare video clips from your taped depositions with a few clicks?

 Now that you have mapped out the various systems, evaluate how well those systems meet the challenges of how litigation teams currently manage projects.
+In addition, it’s important to consider scalability and adaptability to future-proof your approach.
 Looking at the big picture allows you to identify the pain points and understand what requirements your firm has for upgrading systems.

 There are four key areas to evaluate the overall systems in place: